-The composition of the AC should be such that it reasonably reflects the stakeholders and is diverse in terms of education, background, personality, gender, and age.
-From this point of view, the aim is to appoint at least a third female member and at least a third male member to the Accountability Council, as well as at least one member over and one member under the age of 40.
+The composition of the AC should be such that it reasonably reflects the stakeholders and is diverse in terms of education, background, personality, gender and age.
+From this point of view, the aim is to have at least one woman and one man on the Accountability Council, and at least one member over and one member under the age of 40.
 However, suitability for the position takes precedence.

-5. Remuneration
+5. Fee

-Membership of the AC is unpaid.
-Members of the AC are entitled to reimbursement of expenses in accordance with the remuneration policy adopted by the Board.
+The amount of the remuneration and/or the expenses scheme for members of the AC is laid down in the remuneration policy adopted by the Board.

-6. Assessment against the profile
+6. Assessment Against the Job Profile

 The AC will assess candidates for membership of the AC against this profile.
 If a member of the AC nominated by the employer does not meet the requirements of this profile, the employer will be asked to nominate another candidate.
-If a nominated candidate wishes to become an employee or pensioner representative but does not meet the profile requirements, they will not be added to the list of candidates.
+If a nominated candidate wishes to become an employee or pensioner representative but does not meet the profile requirements, he or she will not be added to the list of candidates.